emmanuelayanful/ReProCode/README.md

 ## Overview

 ReProCode is a project where we measure how difficult it is to reproduce code from AI-for-Code research papers.
 Many AI-for-Code Generation papers release their code on GitHub, but the repositories are often missing files, have unclear setup instructions, or rely on very specific environments.
 Hence, it is harder to reproduce the working code.
-Our goal is to measure how “reproducible” each repo is using a checklist and then train a small regression model to predict that difficulty.
+Our goal is to measure how “reproducible” each repo is using a checklist and dynamic execution logs.

 We selected well-known code-generation repositories such as: